-From 14th February 2018 we are no longer accepting claims for Housing Benefit unless you fall into one of the following categories:
+We no longer accept claims for Housing Benefit unless you fall into one of the following categories:

-- You or your partner are state pension credit age.
+- You and your partner are state pension credit age.
 If you are not sure, you can check your state pension age online.

 - You live in temporary or supported accommodation.